prob140/textbook/_chapters/Chapter_14/03_Central_Limit_Theorem.md

 The curve is symmetric about 0.
 Its points of inflection are at $z=-1$ and $z=1$.
 You observed this in Data 8 and can prove it by calculus.

 **A Note on Terminology.** We will say that the curve has *location* parameter 0 and *scale* parameter 1.
-We will also use the terms *mean* for the location and *SD* for the scale, by analogy with the mean and SD of a random variable in standard units.
-Later in the course, we will show that this is consistent with definitions of the mean and SD of random variables that have a continuum of values.
+In the case of normal distributions we will also use the terms *mean* for the location and *SD* for the scale, by analogy with the mean and SD of a random variable in standard units.
+This was the terminology you used in Data 8.
+Later in the course, we will show that the terminology is consistent with definitions of the mean and SD of random variables that have a continuum of possible values.

 The total area under the curve is 1.
 This requires some work to prove.
 You might have seen it in a calculus class.
-We will prove it later in the course by using probability methods.
+We will prove it later in the course using probability methods.

-If the distribution of a random variable $X$ is roughly bell shaped, then the distribution of the standardized variable $Z$ roughly follows the standard normal curve above.
+You can think of think of the curve as something resembling the probability histogram of a random variable that has been converted to standard units.

 Notice that there is almost no probability outside the range $(-3, 3)$.
-Recall the following figures from Data 8.
+Recall the following figures from Data 8:

 - Area between -1 and 1: about 68%
 - Area between -2 and 2: about 95%